EarlLandicho/Invoker-Game-Project/README.md

 You can combine up to three spirits, making the total number of spells to be 19.
 Spells allow you to damage enemies, maneuver more easily, protect/heal yourself, and allows you to creatively combo them to increase their potency.
 You can poison, stun, and burn enemies.
 Enemies may inflict these status effects on you as well and may kill you if you don't dispel them with your spells.
 Stunning or immobilizing the player does not disable spell casting.
 Spirits are independent to the player.
 The player can cast spells at any point of the game as long as it's not in cooldown.

 Each spirit is given to you one-by-one as you discover and collect them throughout the game.
 You can discover what kind of spells you can create by combining them.
 Each spell has a cooldown on its own, so you have to keep using different spells if you want to constantly dish out damage.
 Using different spells and killing enemies fills up a combo bar and improves all your spells.
-Be sure to keep casting and defeating enemies because this bar drains over time.
+Be sure to keep casting and defeating enemies while avoiding taking damage because this bar drains over time and decreases whenever you take damage.
 The game rewards creativity and fast actions per minute.

 Invoker is made using C# and Unity as the engine.
 I use Aseprite to create the pixel art.